activepieces/activepieces/.github/CODE_OF_CONDUCT.md

-The primary source of the Code of Conduct is at [activepieces.com](https://www.activepieces.com/code-of-conduct/) - it is reproduced here for reference.
+The primary source of the Code of Conduct is here.

 ## 1. Purpose